gajjarv/PulsarSearch/README.md

 SPANDAK --fil file.fil --ML saved_model.h5

-Dependencies: coming soon...
+Dependencies: Please see above installation guide.

 **Understanding SPANDAK output without ML**

 There are two main types of output from the SPANDAK pipeline.
-A text file with a list of final candidate named 'FRBcand', the columns are as follows of this FRBcand file
+The first type is a text file with a list of final candidates named FRBcand.
+The columns in this FRBcand file are as follows:

-This file has six columns, and their names are as follows.
+This file has six columns, and their names are as follows:

-1. snr: Signal to noise ratio of the bursts
+	1.	snr: Signal-to-noise ratio of the bursts.
-2. Time: Detected burst arrival time from the start of the file in seconds
+	2. Time: Detected burst arrival time from the start of the file in seconds.
-3. samp idx: Index of the sample (similar to arrival time)
+	3.	samp_idx: Index of the sample (similar to arrival time).
-4. DM: Detected DM of the burst
+	4. DM: Detected dispersion measure (DM) of the burst.
-5. Filter: Detected width of the burst in units of N where width = 2^N x sampling time
+	5. Filter: Detected width of the burst in units of N, where width = 2^N \times sampling time.
-6. Beam number : For multibeam searches, the primary beam of the detected FRB
+	6. Beam number: For multibeam searches, the primary beam of the detected FRB.

-The other type of output are .png plots where each plot correspond to shortlisted candidates, For each candidate, a t-test is perform on the broadbandness of the burst.
-These candidates are divided into three catagories.
+The second type of output consists of .png plots, where each plot corresponds to shortlisted candidates.
+For each candidate, a t-test is performed on the broadbandness of the burst.
+These candidates are divided into three categories:

-Candidate that started with...
+Candidates that start with:

-1. B_, These are candidate that showed t-test value > 3 and DM vs SNR curve showed peak at the center
+	1. B_: Candidates that showed a t-test value > 3 and the DM vs SNR curve showed a peak at the center.
-2. C_, There are candidate that showed t-test value > 1 and DM vs SNR curve showed peak at the center
+	2. C_: Candidates that showed a t-test value > 1 and the DM vs SNR curve showed a peak at the center.
-3. Other candidate that did not fit above criteria
+	3. Other candidates that did not fit the above criteria.

 **Understanding SPANDAK output with ML**

-If the SPANDAK pipeline was ran with the ML code, then a separate text file which is similar to FRBcand is created named FRBcand_prob.
-In this file, the first six columns are the same as mentioned above with an added seventh column that now also shows probability of that candidate being a real FRB.
+If the SPANDAK pipeline was run with the ML code, then a separate text file similar to FRBcand is created, named FRBcand_prob.
+In this file, the first six columns are the same as mentioned above, with an added seventh column that shows the probability of that candidate being a real FRB.

-Furthermore, along now the code also produce plots for candidate that starts with ..
+Furthermore, in addition to producing the above-mentioned B and C category candidates, the code will also produce plots for candidates that start with:

-A_, These are candidate that showed more than 5% probability of FRB.
-This kept low to reduce the false negative which is more critical than getting large number of false positives.
+	•	A_: These are candidates that showed more than a 5% probability of being an FRB.
+This threshold is kept low to reduce false negatives, which is more critical than getting a large number of false positives.

 ===================================================================================\
 This is documentation on pulsar seach pipeline